The Common Program of the People's Republic of China 1949-1954

 Before the PLA took over the area, the local underground CCP branch judged and catalogued all local media so that the local administration could swiftly deal with them as soon as they had control of the area.
 In Shanghai, the party categorized the newspapers into 3 political groups not economic (private or public): the reactionary press, middle of the road, and progressive media.
 Controlling the media industry is considered a "class struggle tool".
 The result of this screening in Shanghai is that between May and June 1949, of the existing 244 press agencies and journals, only 44 received accreditation.
 The Shanghai Press and Publication Bureau substantiates their decision: "They actually served the reactionaries by being their propaganda tools.
 Some continue to publish under the guise of progressive or neutral positions so that they can try to maintain a reactionary propaganda base, but they had already committed too many sins against the people before 1949" Under directives from the Military Administration Committee (MAC), the majority of foreign media outlets and journalists were required to cease all publications.
 Furthermore, the MACs permitted only a few chosen foreign publications and news agencies to operate within these areas, primarily to serve the CCP's public propaganda efforts on the international stage, aimed at extending its influence beyond its borders.

 The number of mainland magazines is reduced from 1848 in 1945 to 295 in 1950.
 Existing magazines are restyled, like 'Little friends' (Xiao pengyou, 小朋友) not only in content (propaganda for the new regime but also in appearance (The magazine still opens from the right, but the characters are now printed from left to right.), and new magazines are published, like 'Children's Time, '(Ertong shidai, 儿童时代) in April 1950.
+The CCP purged movie magazines which were popular in Republican China, including Qingqing Cinema.
+The first new magazine had a nationalistic title; Masses Cinema, founded in Shanghai on June 1, 1950.
+Early 1952 it was forced to stop publication for praising the film The Biography of Wu Xun (see Article 45) and was undergoing rectification.
+In May it resumed publication in Beijing.

 Many reporters and editors, who worked before 1949, are arrested and sometimes killed.
 All independent journalists and publishers are required to operate within workplaces controlled by the CCP.
 These personnel controls extend beyond the official organs of the regime to encompass all newspapers and journals in the country, regardless of their nominal affiliations.
 For instance, the editor of a newspaper associated with a provincial women’s association, although appointed by the association itself, must first receive approval from the provincial party authorities and subsequently be confirmed by the Central Committee of the party.
 To further tighten the control, the CCP introduced the Thought Reform campaign (see Article 46).
 The campaign is introduced in the Shanghai media industry on August 21 and ended on October 21, 1952.
 Primarily, personnel from the editorial and management departments of privately owned newspapers played significant roles in the campaign.
 Mass campaigns, like the Thought Reform, proved to be effective in pressuring the shareholders of privately owned newspapers to relinquish their shares to the government and compel the transformation of these newspapers into jointly managed entities.
 As a result, following the Thought Reform, remaining privately owned newspapers, such as Wenhui Bao and Xinmin Bao, underwent a transformation into joint public and private management by the conclusion of 1952.
 The nationalization of the Shanghai newspaper industry went through a gradual process from the initial takeover in 1949 to the transformation of the remaining privately owned newspapers into joint public and private management, which completed the nationalization of newspapers by late 1952.
 The pattern of both the initial takeover and the nationalization process from 1949 to 1952 demonstrated that the relatively successful nationalization by the CCP was a combined result of both the gradual expansion of state control over privately owned newspapers since the wartime period and the CCP’ s coercive measures through mass campaigns, such as the Thought Reform.